 Academic Integrity and the Hamline University Academic Honor Code

 Every member of the Hamline University community—students, faculty, administrators, and staff—is responsible for upholding the highest standards of academic integrity at all times.
 The assumption that academic work is an honest reflection of one’s knowledge and skills is fundamental to the integrity of Hamline University and to the value of a Hamline diploma.
 If students at an institution of higher education develop a reputation for receiving grades based on honest work, GPAs and academic degrees held by all students from that institution are valued more highly.
 The faculty subscribe to standards of academic honesty in their research and teaching.
 Every person in the University is responsible for adhering to the principles of the Academic Honor Code.

 Academic dishonesty includes any act that has the effect, or intention, of giving one student an unfair advantage over others in the completion or evaluation of academic work and/or inaccurately representing one’s academic work.
+The examples below refer to all academic work submitted for evaluation, whether completed online, in a classroom, or in a hybrid course that combines face-to-face instruction with online interactions and submissions.
 Prohibited conduct under the Code includes, but is not limited to, the following: